 At age 32, I underwent a disc excision for a ruptured disc followed by a second operation two weeks later for a deep wound infection.
 My three lowest discs are completely degenerated and collapsed.
 Other than an occasional muscle strain from my terrible golf swing, I do not experience back pain.
+I saw patients weekly with “terrible looking spines” and sciatica from pinched nerves.
+However, most of them had no back pain.
 The upshot is that most spine fusions for LBP are performed on normal spines for a given person’s age.
 The results are poor.
 There is less than a 30% chance of long-term success.
+(2)

 If there is an identifiable structural problem with a matching pattern of pain, the success rate of surgery is much higher.
 These are the only situations that I will perform surgery.
 An example would be a bone spur pinching the 5th lumbar nerve root while there is pain down the side of the patient’s leg.
 In this case, there is a strong correlation between the structural description and the pain.
 This pattern of pain usually disappears after surgically removing the spur.

 I frequently compare spine surgery with dentistry.
 Generally a dentist can specifically identify the structural problem causing your pain.
 It might be a cavity that has gone down to the root.
 The chance that your dentist can solve this problem with a filling, root canal, crown, etc. is essentially 100%.